How To Store CBD Oil

 This seal minimises the amount of air the CBD oil is exposed to, helping the oil to last even longer.
 A damaged or faulty seal will allow air to leak in, causing the CBD in the oil to degrade at a much faster rate.

-Both the colour and seal of a CBD oil bottle can make a huge difference in the longevity of the oil within, so be sure to check them if you’re purchasing your CBD oil in person.
+Both the colour and seal of a CBD oil bottle can make a huge difference in the longevity of the oil within and how you need to store it, so be sure to check them if you’re purchasing your CBD oil in person.

 If shopping online, check the reputation of the brand and manufacturer to get an idea of the quality of bottle to expect.